-Interested in finding some great ideas for baby led weaning first foods?
-This easy and delicious recipe for baby pancakes is sure to be a favorite!
+Interested in finding some great ideas for baby’s first foods?
+This easy and delicious recipe for baby led weaning pancakes by Contributor Claire LaFrance is sure to be a favorite!

 Don’t call this a fluff piece! …Although you can certainly describe some of my pancakes that way.